pepaaran/agds_proseminar_example/README.md

 Furthermore, we should compare the processed data to field measurements.
 The FLUXNET2015 dataset provides daily average observations of both temperature and VPD, from several eddy covariance towers across the world.
 A variety of metrics can showcase the similarity or disparity between downscaled and measured data, including RMSE, bias, slope...
 These general metrics will also allow to compare the downscaling quality across geographical locations, in a quantitative way.

-In conclusion, these visual and quantitative assessments can aid in further refining the downscaling methodology and improving the accuracy of vegetation modelling outputs.
+In conclusion, these visual and quantitative assessments can aid in further refining the downscaling methodology and ultimately improving the accuracy of vegetation modelling outputs.

 #### Potential Challenges